-Emeritus Professor Annabelle Dunca
+Emeritus Professor Annabelle Duncan

 Emeritus Professor Duncan has acted as an adviser to the Department of Foreign Affairs and Trade on biological weapons control and in this capacity represented Australia at international arms control meetings.
 She was awarded a Public Service Medal in 1996 and an Honorary DSc from Murdoch University in 2005 for her work in arms control.
-She has also acted as a biological weapons inspector with the United Nations in Iraq.
+She has also served as a biological weapons inspector with the United Nations in Iraq.

-In 2019 she was awarded an Honorary D.Sc from La Trobe University for achievements in academia and contributions to science.
+In 2019 she was awarded an Honorary DSc from La Trobe University for achievements in academia and contributions to science.

 Emeritus Professor Duncan joined the University of New England in late 2010, initially as Deputy Vice-Chancellor (Research).
 She later became the Deputy Vice-Chancellor and in late 2014 was appointed the Vice-Chancellor, serving in this role until mid-2019.

 She currently serves as a non-executive director on boards and chairs the NSW Physical Sciences Fund.